Compare Electricity Providers VIC

 - Flexible Tariffs – charge a range of prices for different time of the day.
 These times, Peak, Off-Peak and Shoulder vary significantly with preferable pricing at off-peak times designed to encourage load spreading across the network

 - Renewable Energy: A number of Victorian energy providers provide electricity sourced using a proportion of renewable energy.
 Victoria has invested significantly, both privately and publicly, in renewables with Solar, Wind and Hydroelectricity (through the Snowy Hydroelectricity Scheme) all available.
 Make sure your electricity is sourced the way you want.

 - Solar: The Victorian state government has invested heavily in residential solar with significant grants being offered.
-If you have solar, the feed in tariff offered by your power company will have a significant impact on your bill.
-Check see current rebates here.
+If you have solar, the feed-in tariff offered by your power company will have a significant impact on your bill.
+Check to see current rebates here.